GitLab FI

 How to do it

-Select the appropriate namespace and project name
+Select an appropriate namespace and project name

 will be available at the URL

-The user project namespace has
+The namespace of user projects has

 namespace